woocommerce/woocommerce-blocks/assets/js/base/components/snackbar-list/README.md

 # SnackbarList Component <!-- omit in toc -->

-A temporary informational UI displayed at the bottom left of store pages.
+A temporary informational UI displayed at the bottom of store pages.

 ## Table of contents <!-- omit in toc -->